-Time Prior to Visit Activity 3-4 weeks Invite Elected Official/Staff to visit your community school.
+Time Prior to Visit Activity 3-4 weeks Invite Elected Official/Staff to visit your Community School.
 Call the Elected Official's office and follow up with an email.
 Follow up with a call if you don't hear back in a few days.
 3 weeks Invite parents, community members, school officials, and youth to participate in the site visit and explain the specific roles you would like them to play.
 Explain the purpose of the visit and share a little background information on the elected official and his/her priorities to prepare all participants.
 Work with the principal to ensure the visit minimizes disruption to learning that day.
 2 weeks Develop a detailed schedule for the visit.
 Ask your principal to inform the entire school staff so they are prepared.
 Invite the media if your elected official/staff is comfortable with that.
-1 week Finalize program agenda and materials to share with the Elected Official/staff.
-See below for a sample information sheet for your school that you can prepare.
-Meet with other people who will participate in the visit (principal, coordinator, teachers, parents, and students) to review their roles, talking points, and address any questions or concerns.
-Call your Elected Official's office to confirm the visit.
+1 week Finalize program agenda and materials to share with the Elected Official/Staff.
+See the next page for a sample info sheet for your school that you can prepare.
+Meet with other people who will participate in the visit (principal, coordinator, teachers, parents, and students) to review their roles, talking points, and to coordinate any logistics such as parking, security protocols, etc. Call your Elected Official's office to confirm.
 Day of Visit Have a fact sheet available to distribute.
 Do not forget to have your camera ready to take pictures.
 Walk the tour yourself in advance to make sure everything is in order and that you deliver your intended message.